Cross-over in non-standard random-matrix spectral fluctuations without unfolding: Abstract

 \section{Abstract}

-Recently, a model-free and data-adaptive unfolding method, based on normal-mode analysis, was proposed and demonstrated for standard Gaussian ensembles of Random Matrix Theory (RMT).
-Here, the method is applied to a sparse matrix ensemble and to the $\nu-$Hermite ensemble.
-In correspondence with known results, level fluctuations are obtained that exhibit a cross-over between soft and rigid behaviour, whereas fluctuations of standard RMT ensembles are scale invariant.
-Possible artefacts introduced by standard unfolding techniques are avoided.
-Ensemble-averaged and individual-spectrum averaged statistics are calculated consistently within the same basis of normal modes and allow to characterize the ergodicity of the ensemble under study.
+Recently, the singular value decomposition (SVD) was applied to standard Gaussian ensembles of Random Matrix Theory (RMT) to determine the scale invariance in the spectral fluctuations without performing any unfolding procedure.
+Here, SVD is applied directly to the $\nu$-Hermite ensemble and to a sparse matrix ensemble, decomposing the corresponding spectra in trend and fluctuation modes.
+In correspondence with known results, we obtain that fluctuation modes exhibit a cross-over between soft and rigid behavior.
+By using the trend modes we performed a data-adaptive unfolding, and we calculate traditional spectral fluctuation measures.
+Additionally, ensemble-averaged and individual-spectrum averaged statistics are calculated consistently within the same basis of normal modes.